-Female orgasm – it’s something that we all want to understand, but like the question of whether or not there’s life on other planets, we hit a lot of roadblocks on the way to discovering its truths (and dismantling its myths).
+Vaginal orgasm (and in using this phrase, I’m referring to all orgasms that happen for people with vaginas): It’s something that we all want to understand, but like the question of whether or not there’s life on other planets, we hit a lot of roadblocks on the way to discovering its truths (and dismantling its myths).

 Because sex is considered scary in our culture, we miss out on accurate, comprehensive, pleasure-based sex education in school and at home.

-If you’ve ever had a partner tell you that your body is “broken” or “wrong” or “not like all of the other girls” – or felt, yourself, that this was the case – then you know what I’m talking about.
+If you’ve ever had a partner tell you that your body is “broken” or “wrong” or “not like all of the others” – or felt, yourself, that this was the case – then you know what I’m talking about.

-Oh, we’ve made gains in the way of understanding female pleasure and orgasm, now that Freud and Kinsey (ahem – men) aren’t our only go-to sources for information about sexuality.
+Oh, we’ve made gains in the way of understanding vaginal pleasure and orgasm, now that Freud and Kinsey (ahem – cis men) aren’t our only go-to sources for information about sexuality.

 And yet, as always, we have a long way to go.
-There is a lot of misinformation still out there about female sexual response and what is considered “normal,” driven home by patriarchal ideals about what female orgasm “should” look like.
-This leads women to second-guess their own bodies.
+There is a lot of misinformation still out there about sexual response and what is considered “normal,” driven home by patriarchal ideals about what vaginal orgasm “should” look like.
+This leads us to second-guess our own bodies.

 As a side project, I run a sex advice blog for teenagers and young adults.
-And there, the questions that I receive are overwhelmingly about female sexuality and whether or not it’s acceptable or normal to experience pleasure and orgasm the way that they do.
+And there, the questions that I receive are overwhelmingly about whether or not it’s acceptable or normal to experience pleasure and orgasm the way that they do.

 Well, here is an all-encompassing news flash for you.
 Whatever your body does is perfectly normal and awesome.

-Thus, with this in mind, I’ve created this article – the top five questions that I get about female orgasm and why whatever your body does is A-okay.
+Thus, with this in mind, I’ve created this article – the top five questions that I get about vaginal orgasm and why whatever your body does is A-okay.

 1. I Can’t Orgasm through Intercourse.
 What’s Wrong with Me?